RegenerationPower/hiveemulator/README.md

 - `PUT /api/v1/drones` – register or update a drone payload with its type (Scout/Striker/Relay) and weighted connections.
 - `DELETE /api/v1/drones/{droneId}` – remove a drone from the swarm graph.
 - `GET /api/v1/drones/{droneId}/analysis?minWeight=0.5` – evaluate whether HiveMind can reach a drone through relay links that meet the specified minimum connection weight (defaults to `0.5`).
-- `GET /api/v1/drones/{droneId}/commands` – retrieve all pending commands for a drone with numbering (returns 204 No Content if no commands available). **Note:** Drones in a Hive cannot receive individual commands and will return an error message.
+- `GET /api/v1/drones/{droneId}/commands` – retrieve all pending commands for a drone with numbering (returns 204 No Content if no commands available).
 - `POST /api/v1/drones/{droneId}/commands` – send a command directly to a specific drone (for HiveMind to control drones). **Note:** Cannot send individual commands to drones that are in a Hive.
 Use Hive command endpoint instead.

 ### HiveMind Hive Management API